-Popovers may not come to mind when thinking of bread, but they are much like a dinner roll.
-They can be filled to make a sandwich, and they satisfy a craving for something crispy.
+Popovers may not come to mind when thinking of gluten-free bread, but they are much like a dinner roll.
+They can be filled to make a gluten-free sandwich, and they satisfy a craving for something crispy.
 You can purchase popover pans in kitchen stores and discount stores for around $20.
 Muffin pans or custard cups are also an option, but their wide shape and short height won’t allow the popovers to rise as high.
 To guarantee success, keep all your ingredients at room temperature and heat the popover pan before filling it with batter.

 3 large eggs, at room temperature

 1 cup milk (cow, rice, soy, potato or nut), room temperature

 ⅓ cup Expandex modified tapioca starch or ⅓ cup Carol’s Sorghum Flour Blend

 ¼ cup Carol’s Sorghum Flour Blend

 1 tablespoon unsalted butter or buttery spread, such as Earth Balance, melted

 ½ teaspoon salt

 1. Place a rack in the lower-middle position of the oven.
 Preheat the oven to 450 degrees.
 Lightly oil each cup of a standard 6-cup popover pan with shortening.

 2. In a blender, thoroughly blend all the ingredients.
 The batter will be almost as thin as crepe batter but not as thick as pancake batter.